alexiscreuzot/Dotfiles/README.md

 ```

 You can follow the same procedure for each dotfile you want to version.
 Create a folder dedicated to it in the `Dotfile` directory, then symlink to it in `~`.
+Alternatively, you can put any new symlink creation directly into `~/Dotfiles/bash_profile` so it gets done automatically when launching a new terminal.